hhvm/user-documentation/guides/hack/56-modules/01-introduction.md

 Modules are an experimental feature for organizing code and separating your internal and external APIs.
 Modules are collections of Hack files that share an identity or utility.
+Please note that this guide is currently a work in progress, and may be missing details as we continue to work on this experimental feature.

 # Feature Overview
 Here, we give an introduction to the feature.
 We'll go into specific details and semantics in the next few sections.